BCDevOps/OpenShift4-RollOut/openshift4-azure/docs/readme.md

 * Grab [OpenShift 4 installer](https://mirror.openshift.com/pub/openshift-v4/clients/ocp/latest/) and extract to executable path directory.

-* As some Azure resources providers are disabled we'll need to add this environment variable before we kick off the install or it will error out.
+* As some Azure resources providers are disabled we may need to add this environment variable before we kick off the install or it will error out.
 Detailed explanation [here].(https://www.terraform.io/docs/providers/azurerm/index.html#skip_provider_registration)
 `export ARM_SKIP_PROVIDER_REGISTRATION=true`

 * Run the installer `openshift-install create cluster --dir DIRECTORY_YOU_MADE/ --log-level debug`